Catalogue Number

 Included in this collection are over eighty leaflets and around sixty relate to the British Communist Party's call for a 'Second Front' in the war, support for Russia, and for lifting the ban on their newspaper The Daily Worker.

-The First military front of World War II was in Communist Russia, following Hitler's massive invasion of Russia in June 1941.
-The Communist Party of Great Britain produced a wide range of leaflets in their campaign to get the Allied forces to attack and defeat Hitler in Europe, to open what was called a Second Front, and aid Russia.
+Following Hitler's massive invasion of the USSR in June 1941 The Communist Party of Great Britain produced a wide range of leaflets in their campaign to encourage the Allied forces to attack and defeat Hitler in Europe, opening up what was called a Second Front, and to aid the USSR.
 The party had an active membership in industrial Manchester and Lancashire.

 Within a few months of Russia being invaded Manchester's citizens declared their support for the Russian people, particularly for the citizens of Stalingrad.
 Manchester Council established the Lord Mayor of Manchester's Anglo-Russian Friendship Committee and an "Aid-To-Russia" Fund was set up.